The Ultimate Framework for Developing a LinkedIn Sales Strategy

 After that, it’s a matter of using personalized introductions to establish common ground with your prospects and make them feel at home around you.
 You can attach a customized note to each connection request you send and speak directly to your prospect’s challenges and needs.

 Once you’ve got their attention, it’s time to get your prospects to take action with a relevant and contextual sales pitch.
 The pitch should focus on how your product can help solve their challenges rather than being an advertisement for the product itself.
+When crafting your sales pitch, it's important to tailor it to match your prospects' preferred communication style.
+One of the main downfalls in a sales pitch is that the rep is not communicating effectively with the prospect.
+To help you tailor your sales pitch effectively, check out this article about the four main communication styles.

 Of course, no two businesses are alike, and you’ll need to customize this communication framework to work for your organization.
 Remember to put the entire framework into writing so that you can use it as a resource for onboarding new sales hires.